What Is Zinc?

-Slowed Progression of Macular Degeneration
+Slowed Progression of Age-Related Macular Degeneration

 Zinc is a requirement for skin to function normally and to remain healthy.
 This is why products containing zinc have been used widely to treat skin conditions, including infections, acne, skin ulcers, and other skin disorders.

-Foods with Zinc
+Foods With Zinc

-Oysters have by far the most zinc of any other food, with 74.1 milligrams in a 3-ounce serving of oysters that are cooked, breaded, and fried.
+Oysters have by far the most zinc of any food, with 74.1 milligrams in a 3-ounce serving of oysters that are cooked, breaded, and fried.
 That’s 673% of an average daily value.